yzhao062/DCSO/README.md

 ![Flowchart](https://github.com/yzhao062/DCSO/blob/master/md_figs/flowchart.png)

 ## Dependency
-The experiment codes are writted in Python 3.6 and built on a number of Python packages:
+The experiment codes are writen in Python 3.6 and built on a number of Python packages:
 - numpy>=1.13
 - scipy>=0.19
 - scikit_learn>=0.19

-Batch installation is possible using the supplied "requirements.txt" in conda or pypi.
+Batch installation is possible using the supplied "requirements.txt" with pip or conda.

 ------------

 ## Datasets
-Five datasets are used (see dataset folder):
+Ten datasets are used (see dataset folder):

 |  Datasets | #  Points (*n*)  | Dimension (*d*)  | # Outliers  | % Outliers
 | ------------ | ------------ | ------------ | ------------ |------------|